Smart Rules for Using the Internet!

 Use anti-virus software:Have a reliable anti-virus software program installed on your PC and complete a thorough scan of your hard disk drives weekly.
 Do not install more than one anti-virus program.
 Three popular free anti-virus software products according to cnet.com are AVG Anti-Virus, Avast Free Antivirus, and Avira AntiVir Personal.
 Popular for-fee anti-virus programs are sold by McAfee, Kaspersky, ZoneAlarm, Norton, Panda, Trend Micro, and others.

-Use malware-scanning software:Have one or more reliable malware-scanning software program installed on your computer.
+Use malware-scanning software:Have one or more reliable malware-scanning software programs installed on your computer.
 Complete a thorough scan of your hard disk drives weekly.
 Since spyware, adware, and other badware is so prevalent, it is best to use two or even three different malware-scanning programs.
 Popular free malware-scanning software per cnet.com includes Malwarebytes Anti-Malware, Ad-Aware Free Anti-Malware, and Spybot - Search & Destroy.

 Use a Software Firewall:A firewall lets the computer user monitor requests from programs on the Internet wanting to access your computer, and requests from programs on your computer that want to access the Internet.
 Controlling program access to the Internet is important because some malware must "phone home" to download to your computer the files that cause the damage.
 Free and for-fee firewall programs are available - the most popular firewall being ZoneAlarm Free Firewall.
 Check out our tutorial, Using the Free ZoneAlarm Firewall.